Circuit Board Repair & Prototyping

-Chemtronics® is the leading manufacturer of electronic circuit board and PCB repair products.
-Top-selling brands include CircuitWorks® benchtop repair and PCB prototyping tools, Soder-Wick® desoldering braid, and Chem-Wik® desoldering braid.
-These products are engineered to make your circuit board and PCB repair process more efficient and effective.
+Chemtronics is the leading manufacturer of electronic printed circuit board (PCB) repair products.
+Top-selling brands include CircuitWorks circuit board repair and PCB prototyping tools, Soder-Wick desoldering braid, and Chem-Wik desoldering braid.
+These products are engineered to make your circuit board repair process more efficient and effective.

 What is desoldering wick made of?

 Desoldering braid (wick) is made of fine strands of ultra-pure copper woven and coated with flux.
 Its geometrically precise weave design allows for maximum capillary action and solder capacity.
 Soder-wick optimizes heat transfer through the braid and into the solder joint, resulting in faster wicking action than any other competitive brand.
 Minimal flux residue on the board speeds up the cleaning process or eliminates it entirely.